 - Lump in the breast

-Some of these symptoms may be caused by less serious conditions, but it is always good to visit your doctor if you notice something, and to be sure and to keep your regular check-up appointments that may include screenings.
-Better to err on the side of caution than to let the symptom worsen and any possible cancer progress to the point where treatment may be difficult.
+Some of these symptoms may be caused by less serious conditions, but it is always good to visit your doctor if you notice something, and to be sure and to keep your regular check-up appointments that may include cancer screenings.

 Editor’s note: Discover how to live a cancer prevention lifestyle — using foods, vitamins, minerals and herbs — as well as little-known therapies allowed in other countries but denied to you by American mainstream medicine.
 Click here to discover Surviving Cancer!
 A Comprehensive Guide to Understanding the Causes, Treatments and Big Business Behind Medicine’s Most Frightening Diagnosis!